wurzeljena/problembase/README.md

 	git clone --recursive git://github.com/wurzeljena/problembase.git

 You can either clone into the document root or a subdirectory.
-In this case, set
+In this case, add

 	SetEnvIf always_match ^ PBROOT=/path/to/problembase

+and in either case

+	ErrorDocument 403 /path/to/problembase/error403.php
+	ErrorDocument 404 /path/to/problembase/error404.php

-in your `httpd.conf`.
+to your `httpd.conf`.
 Now create the database:

 	cd sqlite
 	sqlite3 -init create.sql problembase.sqlite